Features (Frequently Asked Questions)

 • Use appropriate PRECISION settings — the 0.5, 0.8 and 1 mm Precisions are intended for very fine scanning of smaller objects and you need to scan very slowly when using them.
 The other Precisions (2, 3, and 4 mm) are intended to be used for scanning of larger objects.

-• If you cannot make a usefull scan with higher Precisions (i.e. less than 2 mm), try using higher precisions and experiment.
+• If you cannot make a useful scan with higher Precisions (i.e. less than 2 mm), try using higher precisions and experiment.

 • Ensure that the scanned object is within the scanner range (depends on the selected Precision (0.5mm, 0.8mm, …)) all the time.
 I recommend looking at the screen of your iPhone continuously and ensuring the scanned objects are within the scanner range all the time.